Chander Pahar (film): Development

 Director Kamaleshwar Mukherjee mentioned Chander Pahar as his "dream project".
-But he even compared the project to a "double-edged sword" as he realised the challenges while looking for locations in South Africa for a month.
+But he even compared the project to a "double-edged sword" as he realized the challenges while looking for locations in South Africa for a month.
 When Shree Venkatesh Films agreed to produce the film, they wanted a big star in the lead.
 As a result, it was decided that actor Dev would play the role of Shankar.

 For this very special project, Kamaleshwar has a Maasai proverb in mind: "If you are not living on the edge, you are taking up too much space."
 He added that he was lucky enough as Bibhutibhushan Bandyopadhyay, author of Chander Pahar, had such a fertile imagination that, without having visited Africa, he had a clear idea about the landscape.
 Even Dev said that the shooting of Chander Pahar was going to be the most exciting few days of his life.

 Casting

 A source close to the Chander Pahar unit revealed that the production house wanted a big star to play Shankar, the adventurer protagonist.
 At the beginning, Dev and Parambrata's names had come up.
 However, Kamaleshwar Mukherjee later said that Dev was in his and the producer's (Shree Venkatesh Films) minds from the beginning.
 They needed an athletic body for the role of Shankar because in the book it is mentioned that Shankar was into boxing and he knew horse riding and swimming.
 Dev was learning horse riding and he is good at action scenes.
 Therefore, finally, he was chosen to be cast as Shankar.
 Dev also agreed to do that as he was brought the offer.
 But he was asked to lose weight because, in the latter part of the film, Shankar fights with lions, walks through jungles and mountains, and almost starves.
 Regarding the character, Dev said, "Shankar, the protagonist, was an athlete and a boxer.
 He never flinches from any challenge or danger.
 Be it fighting the African lion or duelling on the cliff, and that too without a body double."

 Most of the cast members of Chander Pahar are from South Africa.
 It took a lot of time to decide who was going to play the role of Diego Alvarez, the Portuguese explorer, who has a supporting role.
 It was later disclosed that, among others, South African actor Gérard Rudolf has been assigned the role of Alvarez.
 He even has a dialogue in Bengali, where he tells Shankar, "Ishwar Tomar Mongol Korun" (meaning, God Bless You).

 Kamaleshwar Mukherjee said that he was sending a translated version of the script to the actors and added that, they were so professional that they had already read up about Chander Pahar on the Internet.